Birgitta Dahl: Cabinet Minister

 From 1980 to 1981, Dahl served as a Swedish delegate to the United Nations.

 In the 1980 Swedish nuclear power referendum, she was one of the leaders of the winning alternative, the Linje 2, which proposed to successively phase out nuclear power, but with care.
 When the Social Democratic Party won the 1982 Swedish general election, she was appointed Minister for Energy.
 She first served in the Cabinet of Olof Palme.
 In 1986, Palme's successor Ingvar Carlsson let her keep her position as Minister for Energy, and also gave her the post of Minister for the Environment.

 As Minister for Energy, Dahl introduced the Lagen om kärnteknisk verksamhet ('Law of Energy Technological Activity'), which was implemented in 1984 and banned any new establishment of nuclear power reactors in Sweden, but allowed research and export of nuclear power.
 As Minister for the Environment, she banned the use of chlorofluorocarbon, which had previously been common.

 As Minister, she defended the Linje 2 of the 1980 Swedish nuclear power referendum, which was to phase out nuclear power slowly by investing in alternative energy such as carbon and natural gas.
 After intense campaigns during her time in office, Dahl secured support in Parliament to shut down two nuclear power reactors.
 This decision was supported by a large majority in Parliament from the Social Democrats, the Communists, the Greens and the Centre Party, and had the support by Prime Minister Ingvar Carlsson, and Minister of Finance Kjell-Olof Feldt.
 Dahl publicly described this decision as irrevocable.
 However, the decision was met with opposition and after an intense lobbying campaign, the decision was retracted in 1989.
 This undermined Dahl's position, and in January 1990, she was replaced as Minister for Energy by Rune Molin, who supported nuclear power.
 She kept the post of Minister for the Environment until the election in 1991, which was won by the opposition.

+On April 28, 1986, while Minister for the Environment, following the detection of abnormal radiation levels by personnel at the Forsmark nuclear power plant (not attributable to Swedish plants) and when the soviet authorities were still maintaining the utmost secrecy regarding the accident at reactor 4 at the Chernobyl nuclear power plant, she released a statement stating that anyone withholding information regarding a radiation leak was violating international regulations and agreements.
+Following this statement, unable to keep the news under wraps any longer, that same evening at 9:00 p.m., the soviet media released a TASS statement which, while revealing that an accident had occurred at the Chernobyl nuclear power plant, underestimated its severity and overestimated the level of control the authorities had over the situation.